viperproject/viper-roots/README.md

 isabelle components -u viper-total-heaps
 ```
 where `isabelle` is the Isabelle executable.
 On Windows, the commands need to be
-run in the Isabelle cygwin instance (TODO: show commands for Windows).
+run in the Isabelle cygwin instance.

 Additionally, some parts of `viper-total-heaps` depend on a [formalization of the Boogie semantics](https://github.com/gauravpartha/foundational_boogie/).
-This semantics is included in this repository as a submodule and should be added as an isabelle component via the following command:
+This semantics is included here in subfolder `foundational_boogie` and should be added as an isabelle component via the following command:

 ```
 isabelle components -u foundational_boogie/BoogieLang
 ```